XxPoggyisLitxX/better-on-bedrock-wiki/Main/BeginnersGuide/how-to-install.md

 # Beginners Guide: How to install Better on Bedrock
 ![image](/Main/assets/bob-rebrand.png)

-## Downloading
+# Better on Bedrock is now available on the [Minecraft marketplace](https://www.minecraft.net/en-us/marketplace/pdp/poggy/better-on-bedrock/6c3a6979-dc77-41c6-b19e-0071dabedf71)!

+# Download guide
+### NOTE: better on bedrock no longer requires experimental toggles!
 ### MCPEDL
-BoB currently can be downloaded via MCPEDL ( https://mcpedl.com/better-on-bedrock/ )
+BoB currently can be downloaded via the [MCPEDL](https://mcpedl.com/better-on-bedrock/) page.
 ![image](/Main/assets/beginners-guide/mcpedl-download.png)

 ### Discord
 You can also download the Add-On via the Discord channel 'Add-on Updates' alongside other projects.
-Feel free to join! ( https://discord.gg/nUXHYjkcC9 )
+Feel free to [join the Discord](https://discord.gg/nUXHYjkcC9)!

 ![image](/Main/assets/beginners-guide/discord-download.png)